kschuler/ling104/index.md

 ### Getting help
 - **Comment on google docs & slides:** Each week you'll be given links to lecture slides, notes, and assignments (see [Schedule](#schedule)).
 One way to get help from instructors or classmates is to ask questions right on those documents.
 - **Campuswire:** The best way to get help anytime is to ask a question on the [Campuswire discussion board](https://campuswire.com/p/GD0DDA8D5).
-Instructors will typically respond to questions within 24 hours.
+Instructors will typically respond within 24 hours.
 You'll often get a response from a classmate even sooner!
 - **Office Hours:** If you prefer chatting with a person, you can join one of us for video Office Hours on Zoom.
 If our posted hours don't work, email Professor Schuler or Yiran to set up an appointment for another time.

 ## Schedule